 Editors of Anesthesiology summarized a publication of research results with a prototype of the COMET and wrote that directly measuring tissue oxygenation "would be a major advance for perioperative medicine."
 O'Brien and Schmidt wrote in a separate editorial for Anesthesiology (July 2016): "A reliable measure of oxygen tension at the level of the mitochondria might significantly refine transfusion practice...
 Indeed, any clinical scenario where cellular oxygenation might be compromised could potentially benefit...
 If mitochondrial PO2 can be measured reliably in humans, the potential value of this technique is hard to overestimate."

 Anesthesiologist Dr. Egbert Mik, building on his invention with Dr. Michiel Sinaasappel, developed a practical way to measure oxygen availability and consumption where oxygen is needed: in the tissue cells (rather than in the blood).
-This first in-vivo measurement of mitochondrial oxygen availability is possible by determining the oxygen dependent duration of the afterglow of protoporphyrin IX.
-This heme-precursor is metabolized in epidermal mitochondria after local priming with aminolevulinic acid used in photodynamic therapy.
+This first in-vivo measurement of mitochondrial oxygen availability is possible by determining the oxygen dependent duration of the afterglow of protoporphyrin IX, a heme-precursor metabolized in epidermal mitochondria after local priming with aminolevulinic acid used in photodynamic therapy or diagnosis.
 The signal therefore originates only in active mitochondria and reflects the balance between oxygen supply and demand.
 The COMET’s standard skin sensor collects a signal from several square millimeters of epidermis, providing an average value for the different cells.
 A range of cellular oxygen availability is expected for different cells depending on their positions along capillaries and different distances from them and results in a range of cellular oxygen availabilities (for a theoretical discussion refer to the Krogh model and its refinements e.g., here or here).
 Intense perfusion can result in average epidermal mitoPO2 values only slightly below the arterial oxygen tension.
 Temporary local pressure stops microvascular blood flow in the measurement region.
-Repeated measurements during and after pressure allow determination of cellular oxygen utilization and analysis of reperfusion.
+Repeated measurements during and after pressure allow determination of cellular oxygen utilization and analysis of re-perfusion.
 Dr. Mik called his method the protoporphyrin IX-triplet state lifetime technique (PpIX-TSLT) and initiated the steps to make it clinically available.
 The technology and its application has been published in: